jonasoesch/p9/paper.md

 To quickly create narrative visualizations and animated transitions for the experiment, we have built a visualization tool that would simplify this task.
 The solution presented in this chapter might look simple, even obvious to the reader.
 But our first attempts to implement animated transitions resulted in a tangled mess of spaghetti code and attest that the problem does not have a straightforward solution.
 We conclude that the simplicity of the proposed solution is, therefore, more a sign of conceptual clarity than a sign for the mundanity of the problem.

-## Requirements
+## Requirements {#sec:requirements}

 #### Online narrative visualization

-Much the specification of the experiment has already been described in a previous section (>>Experiment).
+Much the specification of the experiment has already been described previously in  section [-@sec:experiment].
 To run it on Amazon Mechanical Turk we needed to build web-based narrative visualizations with animated transitions.
 It was, therefore, an obvious choice to use common web technologies like HTML, CSS, SVG, and ECMAScript for the implementation.
 For increased programmer convenience through type checking, we have used TypeScript to generate the final ECMAScript.

 The D3 library [@Bostock-11:datadrivendocuments] was used because it abstracts some of the more tedious parts of generating SVG-code from data.
 D3 was chosen because it is currently the de-facto standard for data visualization on the web and it does not impose a certain structure in the code as many frameworks do.

 #### Rapid prototyping

 Because the stories and the design were developed alongside with the implementation, we wanted a system the would allow us to quickly test different design choices or modify the story.
 We, therefore, decided to build an application generator the would interpret a domain-specific language (DSL) perfectly tailored to our needs.
-An in-depth discussion can be found in section (>>Declarative language for narrative visualization)
+An in-depth discussion can be found in section [-@sec:declarative-syntax]

 #### Limited range of chart types

-As discussed in section (>>Visualization design/Visualization literacy), the range of charts that the general public easily understands is very limited.
-We, therefore, limited our ambitions to a system that would be able to generate simple 2D chart types like the line charts and stacked are charts mentioned in section  (>>Visualization design/Visualization literacy).
+As discussed in section [-@sec:vis-literacy], the range of charts that the general public easily understands is very limited.
+We, therefore, limited our ambitions to a system that would be able to generate simple 2D chart types like the line charts and stacked are charts mentioned in section  [-@sec:vis-literacy]

 #### Transitions focused on characters

-Based on the discussion on *object constancy* (section >>Animation/Object constancy) and the findings in (>>Techniques), we decided to base all of the animated transitions on the concept of *characters*.
+Based on the discussion on *object constancy* (section [-@sec:object-constancy]) and the findings in section [-@sec:our-model], we decided to base all of the animated transitions on the concept of *characters*.

 #### Performance